pmadinei/pmadinei/README.md

 I am Parsa...

-:mortar_board: I am a PhD student at University of California, Santa Barbara in the field of Neuroscience.
+:mortar_board: I am a Neuroscience PhD student at University of California, Santa Barbara.

 🔭 I’m currently working on modeling of microstructure and self-organization of the brain serotonergic system